 Seed Bead Rings

 You can create a retro and geometric look using seed beads, a needle, and string.
 The beads are joined together using an intricate yet simple woven pattern.
 And you’ll have the option to achieve many different looks depending on the pattern and bead colors you choose.
-Click here for the steps to accomplish this fabulous look as a ring and earring set.
+Click for the steps to accomplish this fabulous look like a ring and earring set.

 Pearl Bead Ring